UoM-RAICo1/raico-docs/source/robots/Mobile Robots/AgileX Scout Mini/startup.rst

     Remote Controller

 Now the :ref:`AgileX Scout Mini` is ready to be used.
+To control the robot, refer to the :ref:`Scout Mini Manual Control` section.